7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - Strong analytics and reporting

-- Ad management alongside organic scheduling
+- Ad management sits next to organic scheduling

 - Free plan available